 This article explains how to create a simple message filter that moves an incoming email to a specific directory.
-This example is in reference to Vade email filters which is used on all DreamHost accounts.
+The following example shows how to filter emails sent from an Apple Mail application.

 Creating the custom filter

 - To the right of an address, click the Edit button to open the filter page.